mahmoud-m-abadi/smsGateway/README.md

   - Run `docker exec -it sms_gateway_php supervisorctl restart all`

 ## Usage
-- to see the website: http://localhost:82
+- To see the website: http://localhost:82
   - The project has LOGIN panel and another feature as authentication system.
   - Authentication info:
     - email: `admin@email.com`